 As the training wheels come off a child’s bike, the risk for bike and wheeled-related injury may increase.
 To stay safe on two-, three- and four-wheeled toys and vehicles, big kids need to learn the rules of the road and practice safe behaviors.

 A single rule – wear a helmet – can reduce the risk of head injury by as much as 85 percent.
 Your child should wear a helmet every time riding a bike or other wheeled toy.

 About 800 people in the United States are killed in bicycle accidents each year, most of them from head injuries.
 Parents should set the example for all children by wearing a helmet every time they ride a bike.

-Bike helmets for children -- toddlers through teens -- are available through the Desert Kids Safety program for FREE.
+Bike helmets for children – toddlers through teens – are available through the Desert Kids Safety program for FREE.
 Call (520) 324-5604.
-Fitting information is available to ensure your child's helmet has the correct fit and adjustments.
+Fitting a helmet is a must to ensure your child rides safely, so bring your child with you!

-Other ways to keep a big kid safe when riding a bike are:
+Other ways to keep a big kid safe when riding a bike are to:

-Unintentional pedestrian injuries are the firth leading cause of injury-related death in the United States for children ages 5 to 10.
-Teenagers are now at greatest risk.
+Unintentional pedestrian injuries are the fifth leading cause of injury-related death in the United States for children ages 5 to 19.
 Teens have a death rate twice that of younger children and account for half of all child pedestrian deaths.
-In 2012, some 53,839 childeren suffered from pedestrian-related injuries.
+In 2014, more than 40,000 children suffered from pedestrian-related injuries.

-Every October, Safe Kids Pima County in partnership with area schools and local Fed-Ex offices, participates in International Walk to School Day.
+Each October, Safe Kids Pima County, in partnership with area schools and local Fed-Ex offices, participates in International Walk to School Day.
 The day engages kids of all abilities, enhances the health of kids, improves the environment and helps raise awareness about creating safe routes to schools.
-In the spring, Safe Kids Pima County repeats the event with an additional focus on safe biking - Walk and Roll to School Day.